How to build meaningful partnerships

-Fundamentally, it comes down to knowing the problem you’re solving.
+Fundamentally, it comes down to knowing the problem you're solving.
 Which VCs are relevant?
 Who are the players?
 What is the market like?
 What do you want from these partnerships?
-Once you do it’s pretty straightforward.
+Once you do know, it's pretty straightforward.
 Reach out through events, networking, ask your existing contacts to connect you.
 When you meet someone, always remember to ask if there is anyone else you could be introduced to who is relevant.
 It's not rocket science.
 And then make sure you follow up and remember that how you interact with these contacts reflects on your brand.

-It also worth considering working with other startups, as they will be more forgiving of your constraints and unpredictable journey.
+It is also worth considering working with other startups, as they will be more forgiving of your constraints and unpredictable journey.
 Furthermore, they stand to gain more from your complementary skills.
-Another category of partners you shouldn’t overlook is investors.
+Another category of partners you shouldn't overlook is investors.
 Think of them as partners rather than as sources of capital.
 They want you to be successful and can have a very significant impact on your business strategy and key decisions.
 Work with them, not for them, tap into their connections and networks and get introduced to the right people.

 Consideration, Consistency, Communication

 You need to establish yourself as trustworthy in the way you engage and communicate with partners.
 Basic consideration and respect for their time are important.
 Be clear and concise with your reasons for the partnership, be on time and be transparent.
 Be clear what your ask is.

 Consistency is the other really important thing because sets the standards for what others can expect from you.
 For instance, if your company branding and story says one thing but that's not reflected in how you present yourself, or if what you're saying to partners is inconsistent with what you say to investors or clients then there is a problem.

 Communication is also really important - find a way to engage your partners even if there's no immediate collaboration.
 Follow up on key developments relevant to them, send regular updates, and if you don't hear back, don't take it personally!